opentomb/OpenTomb/README.md

   unused items, hidden PSX-specific structures inside level files, and so on!
 Also, original functionality is being drastically extended, while preserving original gameplay pipeline.

-4. SUPPORTED PLATFORMS
+4. Supported platforms
 ----------------------

 OpenTomb is a cross-platform engine — currently, you can run it on Windows, Mac or Linux.
 No mobile implementations are made yet, but they are fully possible.

-5. CONFIGURATION AND AUTOEXEC FILES
+5. Configuration and autoexec files
 -----------------------------------

 Currently, all settings in OpenTomb are managed through configuration and autoexec files.